cpluspluscrowe/SoftwareAssurance/ProjectProposal.md

 The options for participating and making contributions to the Jenkins project are well defined at their [participate](https://jenkins.io/participate/) page.
 A beginner’s guide for new contributors can be found on their [wiki](https://wiki.jenkins.io/display/JENKINS/Beginners+Guide+to+Contributing).

+In summary, Jenkins is an open community and encourages newcomers to make contributions.
+Jenkins even encourages newcomers to join their bi-weekly project meetings on IRC.

+From their website, "Want to get more involved and commit directly to the repository?
+Just ask!
+We generally give away the push access very liberally.
+This process hasn't been fully automated yet, but the intention is that you just need to ask to get the push access."

+Given the provided links and website content, our group feels confident in our ability to cnotribute to the project during the course of this semester.
 ## Contributor agreements
 As a contributor, "you activiely help improve Jenkins and plugins by contributing code, documentation, translations, or tests."
 * https://jenkins.io/participate/